 - If you are admitted as a non-degree student, you are ineligible for financial aid.
-If you are admitted as a provisional student, you are ineligible for grants but may borrow under the Direct Loan program.
-If admitted as a provisional student, your status must change to regular student within one year to be considered for further financial aid.
+If you are admitted as a provisional graduate or undergraduate student, you are ineligible for aid.
+If admitted as a provisional student, your status must change to regular student within one year to be considered for financial aid.

 - At times, students who apply for NMSU admission are admitted through the DACC pending specific course work.
 If this occurs, your financial aid is processed by the DACC financial aid office.
 Once you complete the course work, you must officially change your status from associate-degree-seeking to bachelor-degree-seeking and from a branch-admission-status to a regular-admission-status.
 Do this at either your college or the NMSU Registrars Office.

 - Undergraduate, full time status requires 12 or more graded credits, three-quarter status is 9 to 11 graded credits, half time status is 6 to 8 graded credits, and less than half time status is 1 to 5 graded credits.